-Immunizations are required to participate in the program at BioKids.
-We work with infants who are highly susceptible to illness and cannot be vaccinated for certain diseases until their first or second birthday.
+Immunizations are required to participate in campus childcare.
 In order to comply with requirements and ensure a healthy environment for all the children, kids must be fully immunized for their age as recommended by the State of Utah.
 To this end, we are required to review immunizations and submit a report to the Utah State Health Department every November.
 If the director accesses the USIIS (Utah Statewide Immunization Information System) on-line immunization record and finds that your child is not properly immunized, you will be required to provide evidence (doctors note) of a scheduled appointment to obtain the missing vaccine(s).
 You cannot enroll initially without being properly vaccinated.
 There are several clinics available in SLC which administer vaccinations on short notice as well.
 Please ask your pediatricians office for information.
 Failure to properly immunize your child will result in immediate suspension from the program until the proper vaccinations are obtained.
 Tuition will still be due and all withdrawal policies will still apply.